search icon

 It is possible to quantify which concept is more effective than the other via comparison testing, providing stakeholders with an informed judgement of which design outperforms the other.

-3. Assessment Usability Testing
+3. Assessment usability testing

 A summative test, also known as an assessment, can be used to analyse the usefulness of a digital product or service.